 - a card with photo for commercial drivers to store all individual driving activity over the previous four weeks,

-- card for the company operating the vehicle for fleet management,
+- a card for the company operating the vehicle for fleet management,

-- card for approved workshops responsible for installing and calibrating motion sensors
+- a card for approved workshops responsible for installing and calibrating motion sensors

-- card for the authorities performing roadside checks.
+- a card for the authorities performing roadside checks.

-First introduced in the EU, since 2010 the system has also been mandatory in the AETR countries.
+First introduced in the EU, the system has also been mandatory in the AETR countries since 2010.